rafaelcp/Super-Mega-Engine/README.md

 - Dialog text system
 - HTML5 support (if you have the GM exporter, you can generate a browser version of your game, like the HTML5 demo available here)
 - Gamepad support (desktop only)
-- Friendly to multiple keyboard layouts (multiple keys assigned to shoot and jump)
 - No FMOD (sound library) dependency
 - More bug fixes, even in relation to the latest versions of the original project
-- Maintained by the community (more updates, more people searching for bugs, etc...)
+- Maintained by the community
 - Cons: GM Studio only.

 <a href="https://www.youtube.com/watch?v=cGZtF46oGJ8" target="_blank">Open Mega Engine playthrough video<br><img src="https://img.youtube.com/vi/cGZtF46oGJ8/0.jpg"